 Richard M. and Betty Ruth Miller Professor of Healthcare Management

 Owen Graduate School of Management

 Dr. Ramanujam is a Professor of Management in the Owen Graduate School of Management at Vanderbilt University.
 Dr. Ramanujam graduated from Carnegie Mellon University in 2000 with a PhD in Electrical Engineering.
 Professor Ramanujam is a leading researcher and consultant on the organizational causes and consequences of operational failures in high-risk work settings.
 His current research examines the role of leadership, communication, and learning processes in enhancing the quality and safety of healthcare.
-Professor Ramanujam serves on the editorial boards of Organization Science and the Stanford University Press series on High Reliability and Crisis Management.
+Professor Ramanujam is currently the co-editor of the Stanford University Press series on High Reliability and Crisis Management.

 Russell Rothman, MD, MPP

 Professor, Internal Medicine, Pediatrics & Health Policy

 Director, Center for Health Services Research